yihanchen3/Network-Anomaly-Traffic-Detection-and-Prediction-using-Spatio-Temporal-Networks/README.md

-# Real-Time Detection of Network Anomaly Traffic using Spatio-Temporal Hybrid Networks
+# Detection and Prediction of Network Anomaly Traffic using Spatio-Temporal Hybrid Networks
 - `requirements.txt`: Environment libraries required to run the code.

 ## Anomaly Traffic Detection Model